This page has been produced to give an overview of Brainhealth People

 EEG Neurofeedback for ADHD, Fibromyalgia, Autonomic Nervous System Dysfunctionality, Hormonal Dysfunctionality, Anxiety, Stress, Depression, Dementia, Obsessive-Compulsive Disorders, Eating Disorders, Post Traumatic Stress Disorder, Head Injury, Stroke Rehabilitation, Epilepsy, Mild Traumatic Brain Injury, Brain Trauma, Peak Performance.

 I am a Chartered Clinical Psychologist registered with the HPC and BPS.
-I have worked in the NHS for over 20 years and specialised particularly in anxiety disorders as well as recovery from trauma, mood problems and related issues.
+I have worked in the NHS for over 20 years and specialised in Child Psychology particularly in anxiety disorders as well as recovery from trauma, mood problems and related issues.

 I have a particular interest in people who have been traumatised and have successfully treated both children and adults using Eye Movement Desensitisation Reprocessing (EMDR) and /or Cognitive Behavioural Therapy (CBT).
 (Both therapies are recommended by the National Institute of Clinical Excellence).